testmailtt/webhook.site/docs/webhookscript/functions/date.md

 # Date and Time Manipulation

+### Supported date and time formats

 In WebhookScript, dates are not a specific type, but rather expressed as strings that WebhookScript will attempt to parse using a very powerful date parsing engine.

-However, if possible, we recommend using either a specific date format like **ISO-8601**, or specifying the date format precisely using the `to_date` function, which removes the risk of misparsing.

-### Supported date and time formats

-WebhookScript supports a variety of date formats, and functions taking a date will attempt to guess the format of the input string in order to parse the date into a ISO-8601 format.
+WebhookScript supports a variety of date formats, and functions taking a date will attempt to guess the format of the input string in order to parse the date into a ISO-8601 format

 If possible, it's recommended to use the ISO-8601 format, for example `2020-05-27T04:00:00.000000Z`.

 #### Special format examples

 In addition to date strings, these special formats can also be used to generate dates.

-* `now` - current date and time
+* `now`
 * `+1 day` - adds 1 day to the current date and time
 * `+1 week`
-* `next Thursday` - next Thursday from now
+* `next Thursday`
-* `last Monday` - last Monday from now
+* `last Monday`
 * `first day of January 2008`
 * `first Saturday of July 2008`
 * `Monday next week`
+* `@1215282385` - UNIX timestamp

 ### Date format characters